aquasecurity/trivy/README.md

   - **Especially Alpine Linux and RHEL/CentOS**
   - Other OSes are also high
 - DevSecOps
-  - **Suitable for CI** such as Travis CI, CircleCI, Jenkins, GitLab CI, etc.
+  - **Suitable for CI** such as Travis CI, CircleCI, Jenkins, GitLab CI, Bitbucket CI, etc.
   - See [CI Example](#continuous-integration-ci)
 - Support multiple formats
   - container image